appsecco/dvna/docs/README.md

 It is aimed to be useful for developers with limited development expereience in NodeJS, and the fixes for the vulnerabilities will be available in the [fixes](https://github.com/appsecco/dvna/tree/fixes) branch in the repository.

-This guide contains the following:
+This guide contains the following

 1. Instructions for setting up DVNA
 2. Instructions on exploiting the vulnerabilities
 3. Vulnerable code snippets and instructions on fixing vulnerabilities
 4. Recommendations for avoid such vulnerabilities
 5. References for learning more

+#### Available on Github <i class="fa fa-github" aria-hidden="true"></i> [https://github.com/appsecco/dvna](https://github.com/appsecco/dvna)

+This gitbook was generated from https://github.com/appsecco/dvna/tree/master/docs